Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

-As you photograph a subject, the location is noted in your EXIF (Exchangeable image file format) data.
-Read here on what app to use and how the information can benefit you.
+As you photograph a subject, the location is recorded.
+It is stored in your EXIF (Exchangeable image file format) data.

 Instagram has over 400 million users, so you can understand that 52 Million images posted a day happens very often.
 So how do you stand out?

 One of the first points is to only post your best images.
 It is tempting to share everything you photograph.
 But you need to cull much of your work.